The Beast Within (1982 film): Plot

 At the graveyard, the men discover the woman's coffin is filled with rocks.
 They return to the mortuary to question Ward but find him dead.
 Michael, still possessed, finds a man named Tom Laws.
 Laws converses with the spirit possessing Michael, whom he calls Billy Connors.
 Assuming direct control of Michael, Connors describes using magic to return as a spirit to punish the Curwin family after his death seventeen years earlier.

 The next day, the judge tells Poole to investigate the murders.
 Laws tries to tell Poole that Connors has possessed Michael and is killing people, but Poole dismisses him.
 Connors kills Laws for talking to Poole.
 Afraid of his behavior, Michael goes to Amanda and warns her to leave town.
 While she packs, Connors and Michael struggle to control Michael's body.
 Michael throws himself from Amanda's window to prevent Connors from killing her.
 He returns to the hospital and begs to be killed, fearing that Connors will take over and Michael will be unable to stop him.
 He tells Poole and Eli to go to Lionel Curwin's house and look in the basement.
 They find a skeleton with a chain wrapped around its leg, which they assume is Connors's remains.

-At the hospital, Poole, Eli, Caroline, and Schoonmaker witness Michael metamorphoses into a monster as Connors takes control and kills Horace.
+At the hospital, Poole, Eli, Caroline, and Schoonmaker witness Michael metamorphose into a monster as Connors takes control and kills Horace.
 Everyone flees to the police station.
 Judge Curwin confesses that Lionel was responsible for Connors's death.
 After discovering Connors was having an affair with his wife, Lionel killed her and imprisoned Connors in his cellar.
 He fed Connors corpses stolen from the mortuary until one night, Connors metamorphosed into a monster, broke free, and killed Lionel.
 He raped Caroline in the woods before being shot by Lionel's relatives, apparently returning to the cellar to die.

 Connors attacks the police station, kills the judge, and is pursued into the forest.
 He finds Amanda in a broken-down car and rapes her.
 When Caroline and Eli find him, he attacks Eli, forcing Caroline to shoot him in the head.
 It is implied that Connors may have impregnated Amanda, continuing the cycle of his resurrection.